Skeletal Muscle Blood Flow

 Characteristics of Skeletal Muscle Blood Flow

-- Skeletal muscle accounts for about 20% of cardiac output and systemic vascular resistance.
-During extreme physical exertion, more than 80% of cardiac output can be directed to contracting muscles; therefore, skeletal muscle resistance becomes the primary determinant of systemic vascular resistance during exercise.
+- Skeletal muscle accounts for about 20% of cardiac output at rest.
+During strenuous physical exertion, over 80% of cardiac output can be directed to contracting muscles, which undergo extensive vasodilation to enable the increase in flow.
+When this occurs, systemic vascular resistance decreases, which attenuates the increase in arterial pressure that would otherwise occur with a large increase in cardiac output during strenuous exercise.

-- At rest, skeletal muscle blood flows may be 1-4 ml/min per 100g; maximal blood flows may reach 50-100 ml/min per 100g depending upon the muscle type.
-Therefore, blood flow can increase 20 to 50-fold with maximal vasodilation or active hyperemia.
+- At rest, skeletal muscle blood flows may be 1-4 mL/min per 100g; maximal blood flows may reach 50-100 mL/min per 100g depending on the muscle type.
+Therefore, blood flow can increase 20 to 50 fold with maximal vasodilation or active hyperemia.

-- Coordinated, rhythmical contractions (e.g., running) enhance blood flow by means of the skeletal muscle pump mechanism.
+- Coordinated, rhythmical contractions (e.g., running) enhance blood flow by the skeletal muscle pump mechanism.

 - Vascular beta2-adrenoceptors produce vasodilation when stimulated by agonists such as epinephrine.

-- There is a close coupling between oxygen consumption and blood flow.
+- There is a tight coupling between oxygen consumption and blood flow.

-- Blood flow is strongly determined by local regulatory (tissue and endothelial) factors such as tissue hypoxia, adenosine, K+, CO2, H+, and nitric oxide.
+- Blood flow is determined by local regulatory (tissue and endothelial) factors, such as tissue hypoxia, adenosine, K+, CO2, H+, and nitric oxide.
 During exercise, these local regulatory mechanisms override the sympathetic vasoconstrictor influences (termed functional sympatholysis).